abner-dos-reis/Leveling_Plugin_Obsidian_Public/README.md

 There are conflicts between buffs and debuffs — for example, a Distraction debuff steals EXP from the Focus buff, and vice versa, just like Focus weakens Distraction.

-Skills usually come from classes and are permanent.
+> **There are buffs that come from skills, and skill buffs come from classes and are permanent.**

 #### Classes (Personas)